vilhomaa/QDC/README.md

 # QDC
 Code for Lassi's, David's and Shiyuan's QDC

+## What the code does

+Cleans the data used (clean.py)
+Fetches weather data

 ## Howto initialize and run

 1.)
+Run weather.py to get the newest weather data from meteostat's API

+2.)
 Download data from the following sources:

 """
 Mobility data: https://www.google.com/covid19/mobility/